-AMENDATORY AGREEMENT
+SECOND AMENDATORY AGREEMENT

-THIS AGREEMENT is by and between the CITY AND COUNTY OF DENVER, a municipal corporation of the State of Colorado, hereinafter referred to as (the "City") through its DEPARTMENT OF HUMAN SERVICES (the "Agency"), and DENVER HEALTH AND HOSPITAL AUTHORITY, a body corporate and political subdivision of the State of Colorado, with an address of 777 Bannock, Denver, Colorado 80204 (the "Contractor" and jointly, the "parties")
+THIS SECOND AMENDATORY AGREEMENT is made between the CITY AND COUNTY OF DENVER, a municipal corporation of the State of Colorado (hereinafter referred to as the "City"), and DENVER HEALTH AND HOSPITAL AUTHORITY, a body corporate and political subdivision of the State of Colorado, whose address is 777 Bannock, Denver, Colorado 80204 (the "Contractor" and jointly, the "parties")

-The City and the Contractor entered into an Agreement dated January 1, 2019, and an Amendatory Agreement dated January 1, 2020, to provide services (the "Agreement").
+WHEREAS, the City and the Contractor entered into an Agreement dated December 14, 2018, and an Amendatory Agreement dated March 10, 2020, to provide medical services for the Denver Human Services Child Welfare Division (the "Agreement").
 The Parties now wish to modify the Agreement as set forth below.